 Who doesn’t love being on hold?
 The hours wasted, the subtle reinforcement that perhaps your call isn’t important and, of course, the glorious hold music.
-A truly captivating experience.
+A truly captivating customer service experience.

 What’s not to love about hold music?
 Take your least favourite smooth jazz, top 40, or Chipmunks medley, then compress and downsample it to 8 kHz and a low bit rate optimized for voice transport (meaning the highs & lows are filtered out), and you get an experience akin to listening to Kenny G, Katy Perry, or Alvin, Theodore & Simon inside a cardboard box.
 Of course things pick up during the holiday season (‘Mariah Carey season’, as I like to call it), when companies let loose with the music a little.